 450 Columbus between 81st and 82nd Streets

-The original Book Culture location, just up the street from Bank Street, hosts storytimes in English and Persian in its lovely children's room on the lower level.
+This store's Broadway location, just up the street from Bank Street, hosts storytimes at 3:30pm on Saturdays in its lovely children's room on the lower level.
 Its sister store on Columbus hosts storytimes every Tuesday and Saturday at 11am and also has a Carousel of Languages storytime, where the language changes every week.

 Housing Works Bookstore and Café — Soho

 126 Crosby Street near Jersey Street